 5. You can reach thin edges of leather toe puffs and counters by skiving, that will guarantee good quality and beauty of your shoes.

 6. You can shape your leather toe puffs and stiffeners with the hammer till you will be satisfied with your beautiful heel and toe shapes.

-When you need to create insoles you can make them from cardboard or from veg-tanned leather.
+When you need to create insoles you can make them from cardboard's or from veg tanned leather

-1. Your veg-tanned leather insoles will be molded to the bottom of the last, so they will keep the round surface of the shoe last bottom that repeats the curves of your feet.
+1. Your veg tanned leather insoles will be molded to the bottom of the last, so they will keep round surface of the shoe last bottom that repeat the curves of your feet.

 These leather insoles will be much more comfortable than cardboard insoles as they can’t repeat the shape of the bottom last as leather insoles do.

-2. Leather insoles are very easy to construct as you will wet them and will mold them to the last bottom.
+2. Leather insoles is very easy to construct as you will wet them and will mould them to the last bottom.

 After they dry, they become solid and flexible

 3. With leather insoles you can create additional support to your arch zone to add more comfort to your shoes.
 This shoemaking technique you will learn in this Bespoke Handsewn Derby shoes course.

 4. Leather insoles last longer than cardboard insoles.